fanzhidongyzby/TableFormat/README.md

 * `RowSeparator string = "\n"           //Separate rows`
 * `ColumnSeparator string = ""          //Separate columns, empty string means all the space characters`
 * `Placeholder string = "_"             //Represent an empty table field`
-* `BlankFilling string = ""             //What to be filled in blank table field when row's too short`
+* `BlankFilling string = ""             //What to be filled in blank table field when row is too short`
 * `BlankFillingForHeader string = ""    //What to be filled in blank header field`
-* `ColOverflow bool = true              //Don't discard more columns or not when row's too long`
+* `ColOverflow bool = true              //Do not discard more columns or not when row is too long`
 * `UseBoard bool = true                 //Use utf8 character to print board`
 * `SpaceAlt byte = ' '                  //What to replace \n \b \t ...`
 * `OverFlowSeparator string = " "       //What to join overflow columns`
 * `CenterFilling byte = " "             //What to be filled into field in order to centralize`
+* `IgnoreEmptyHeader bool = true		//Whether ignore empty header when all header fields are placeholder`